CumpatescuVlad/Password-Generator-/README.md

-This is a password generator it was one of my first projects which I could finish at that time , I intetionally left the code as it is , because I want to remeber how I started.
+This is a password generator it was one of my first projects which I could finish at that time , I intetionally left the code as it is , because I want to remember how I started.